Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Introduction

 One of the main challenges with fBm is its simulation, as it is the case for Gaussian processes with a complex covariance structure in general.
-The circulant embedding method, described in \cite{embed}), is one of the most efficient algorithms to simulate either stationary Gaussian processes or Gaussian processes with stationary increments on a finite interval $[0,T]$ for some $T>0$.
+The circulant embedding method, described in \citep{embed}, is one of the most efficient algorithms to simulate either stationary Gaussian processes or Gaussian processes with stationary increments on a finite interval $[0,T]$ for some $T>0$.
 In particular, the latter algorithm has an $N\log N$ complexity, where $N$ is the number of time steps discretizing $[0,T]$.
 This complexity is to be compared with linear complexity for the standard Brownian motion due to the independence of its increments.
 Besides, circulant embedding does not allow local refinement.

 Alternative approximation methods to simulate a Gaussian process involve its Karhunen-Lo\`{e}ve expansion.
-The latter expansion is explicitly known for some processes such as the Brownian motion, the Brownian bridge \cite{bridge} and the Ornstein-Uhlenbeck process \cite{OU}, to name a few.
+The latter expansion is explicitly known for some processes such as the Brownian motion, the Brownian bridge \citep{bridge} and the Ornstein-Uhlenbeck process \citep{OU}, to name a few.
 Unfortunately, this expansion is not explicit for fBm.
+In order words, we do not know explicit characterization of eigenvalues $(\nu_k)_k$ and eingevectors of the Karhunen-Lo\`{e}ve expansion of fBm.
+It is worth mentionning here that exact first order asymptotics of the latter eigenvalues are known (cf. \citep{bronski1,bronski2,brunski4,bronski3}), and more recently second order asymptotics were derived (cf. \citep{chigansky2018exact}).
+We give below the first order asymptotics of $(\nu_k)_k$, for $H\in(0,1)$, that are given by

+where $\Gamma$ is the gamma function.
+Such sharp asymptotic results are useful to control precisely the error of approximation, when using series expansion to generate fBm, among other applications.